TWJ Foundation

 The TWJ Foundation is a charity providing grants to ENT Specialist Registrars who are currently on a numbered otolaryngological training programme in the British Isles, in order to enhance their otological experience.
 These grants include major overseas Otology Fellowships.
+More than half of British otologists have been associated in some way with a TWJ grant.

 History

-The TWJ Foundation (Thomas Whickham Jones) was founded in 1954 and became a registered charity on 14 March 1974 through the generosity of Mrs. Lilian Wickham Higgs and her son Thomas.
-Mrs Higgs was deaf and the Foundation was set up in memory of her father Thomas Wickham-Jones (TWJ 1847-1929).
-His success as a City of London wharfinger was largely instrumental in enabling it to be funded.
+The TWJ Foundation (after Thomas Whickham Jones) was founded in 1954 and became a registered charity on 14 March 1974.
+It was largely funded by Lilian Wickham Higgs and her son Thomas Higgs, in memory of her father, Thomas Wickham-Jones (1847–1929), who had been a City of London wharfinger.

-The Higgs Charitable trust was formed with the intention that it should fund TWJ foundation.
-Its trustees have indeed acted from the start as TWJ's largest benefactor and TWJ continues to be most grateful to them for their generosity.

-Patrick Hunter Jobson, a Consultant in Otorhinolaryngology, who had married one of TWJ's granddaughters, became the Foundation's first executive Chairman.
-Patrick Hunter Jobson gave his time and talents unstintingly during the period to 1994 when so much was achieved.
-His ideals have been continued through his successor David Wright as Chairman and by the inclusion of John Evans as a Trustee.
+Patrick Hunter Jobson (1913–1998), a consultant in otorhinolaryngology, who had married one of TWJ's granddaughters, became the Foundation's first executive Chairman, a position he held until 1994.
+His successor was David Wright.

-Objectives

-The TWJ Foundation's objectives are to benefit otology and audiology within the National Health Service by the promotion of education and research.
-The Foundation hopes to generate beneficial influence on clinical otology in the United Kingdom.

-More than fifty per cent of British otologists have been associated in some way with a TWJ grant and it is the aim of the Foundation to continue to reach as many young otologists in training from all parts of the United Kingdom.